MicrosoftDocs/sql-docs/docs/connect/jdbc/reading-large-data-sample.md

   This [!INCLUDE[jdbcNoVersion](../../includes/jdbcnoversion_md.md)] sample application demonstrates how to retrieve a large single-column value from a [!INCLUDE[ssNoVersion](../../includes/ssnoversion_md.md)] database by using the [getCharacterStream](../../connect/jdbc/reference/getcharacterstream-method-sqlserverresultset.md) method.

- The code file for this sample is named readLargeData.java, and it can be found in the following location:
+ The code file for this sample is named ReadLargeData.java, and it can be found in the following location:

  \<*installation directory*>\sqljdbc_\<*version*>\\<*language*>\samples\adaptive